ppreshant/plate-reader-plotting/notes_plate-reader.md

 - [ ] Run the regular basic_plots script (in a separate child `.Rmd` file as the else clause) : Will do once the above is settled

 ### Analysis
+- [ ] Implement a neat shortcut to get categories that are same for the whole row/column with keyword 'extrapolate'
 - [ ] Implement a OD subtraction of baseline PBS/LB.
 Check if this keeps the linearity..
 Actually **need to analyze the serial dilution for OD linearity first.**. _Noticed that the OD of culture and 5x concentrated PBS slurry is comparable OD, this is concerning :: `S037 data`_
 - [x] Incorporate the MEFL normalizations if found and update legend accordingly